-Under State law, local governments, through their building permit and inspection processes, are responsible for enforcement of Titles 20 and 24.
+Under state law, local governments, through their building permit and inspection processes, are responsible for enforcement of Titles 20 and 24.
 While there is inadequate understanding of code compliance rates and the resulting degradation in performance, more than 30 percent of the technical energy savings from California's statewide energy codes may be lost due to non-compliance.
-A 2007 study estimated noncompliance rates with the Energy Commission statewide building measures ranging from 28 to 100% and with appliances standards from 0% to 63%.
-Generally, the lack of financial resources (e.g., funds to send an inspector to training) is a barrier to enforcement.
+A 2007 study estimated noncompliance rates with the Energy Commission statewide building measures ranging from 28 to 100percent and with appliances standards from 0percent to 63 percent.70 Generally, the lack of financial resources (e.g., funds to send an inspector to training) is a barrier to enforcement.
 Inspections and enforcement are funded through local permit fees.
 However, local governments are often reluctant to raise fees to cover full costs of standards compliance if those fee levels would rise above neighboring jurisdictions.

-A comprehensive, adequately funded statewide program for State building code compliance that strongly supports local government compliance responsibilities is key to obtaining full savings from California's aggressive building and appliance standards.
+A comprehensive, adequately funded statewide program for state building code compliance that strongly supports local government compliance responsibilities is key to obtaining full savings from California's aggressive building and appliance standards.

-Implementation Plan and Timeline Strategies Near Term 2009 - 2011 Mid Term 2012 - 2015 Long Term 2016 - 2020 2-1: Statewide assessment of local government code enforcement and recommendations for change.
-Develop and conduct assessment; develop set of recommended improvements (e.g. via compliance tools, information, training, modified standards, and/or funding) Ongoing Ongoing 2-2: Dramatically improve compliance with and enforcement of Title 24, including HVAC permitting and inspection requirements (including focus on peak load reductions in inland areas).
-Develop strategies Test pilot programs in 2010; Put initial improvements in place statewide by 12/2010.
-Expand statewide Strengthen compliance solutions Ongoing 2-3: Local inspectors and contractors hired by local governments shall meet the requirements of the energy component of their professional licensing (as such energy components are adopted).
-Update and/or incorporate energy components in licensing requirements.
-Adopt requirements Ongoing Ongoing
+Implementation Plan and Timeline Strategies Near Term 2009 - 2011 Mid Term 2012 - 2015 Long Term 2016 - 2020 2-1: Statewide assessment of local government code enforcement and recommendations for change Develop and conduct assessment; develop set of recommended improvements (e.g. via compliance tools, information, training, modified standards, and/or funding) Ongoing Ongoing